HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

   Together with a few dozens more similar avoidable tragedies, a public outcry happened.<br>
   <span style="color:Beige">Serena</span> vowed to "fix the healthcare",
-  fired ALL of those doctors and nurses- at least the ones working in public hospitals (with generous compensations for everyone, of course), and re-hired all of the new staff OVERNIGHT.
+  fired ALL of those doctors and nurses — at least the ones working in public hospitals (with generous compensations for everyone, of course) — and re-hired all of the new staff OVERNIGHT.
   One would be crazy to think <span style="color:Beige">she</span>
   can pull this off this time, even though she has obviously been planning